mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Types of IC

 These are the types of IC a host may throw at unwary intruders.
 All IC use Host Attack Rating and (Host Rating x 2) for Condition Monitor and most rolls.
-Their Initiative is (Data Processing x 2) + 3D6.
+Their Initiative is (Data Processing x 2) + Ability Dice Code.
 Defensive rolls and effects vary by IC type.

 Trust me, the GM knows exactly what kind of IC you are up against.